featurepeek/marketing-website/content/blog/benefits-of-automatic-staging-environments/index.md

 >
 > Think of staging as the ultimate quality assurance check, where you can make sure everything works in as close to launch conditions as possible.
 You'll catch bugs, avoid costly downtime, and give your developers the confidence to take risks.

-# Downsides of having a single staging server
+# Single staging server downsides

-When staging environments are perfect replicas of production, they are incredibly useful for development teams.
-But in reality, most staging environments end up less than perfect, causing a number of unwanted side effects...
+When a staging environment is a perfect replica of production, it can be incredibly useful for development teams.
+But in reality, most staging environments end up less than perfect, causing a number of unwanted side effects.

 ## Code review blocks gathering non-technical feedback

 Since your code won't be deployed until code review passes, you won't have a link to share with other people on your team.
 If you want to double-check with a UI/UX designer that the animation you made is up to snuff, too bad — you're gated upon code review passing before you can Slack over a link.

-But UI/UX designers don't care about the quality of the code — so **why should code review be a bottleneck for gathering UX feedback? **Ideally, you'd be able to get their opinion _before_ asking your dev peers to give your code a once-over.
+But UI/UX designers don't care about the quality of the code — so **why should code review be a bottleneck for gathering UX feedback?** Ideally, you'd be able to get their opinion _before_ asking your dev peers to give your code a once-over.
 That way, you'll eliminate an extra speed bump when shipping your feature.

 ## Integration warzone